MegamindHenry/morphological-processing-project/README.md

 Our codes are in [https://github.com/MegamindHenry/morphological-processing-project](https://github.com/MegamindHenry/morphological-processing-project)

-All data were exclueded from github.
+All data were excluded from github.

 ###  Generating HoG matrix